olgnbrn/planova/README.md

   * `450`

 - **Point Completion Logic:**
   * A total target of `1200` points was set. `300` points were completed in the first sprint.
-In the second sprint, `450` points completed.
-In the third sprint, since the remaining tasks will be completed and integration studies will be carried out, a target of `450` points was set and completed.
+In the second sprint, `450` points were completed.
+In the third sprint, since the remaining tasks will be completed and integration studies will be carried out, a target of `450` points was set and `500` points were completed on the last day.

 - **Daily Scrum:**  [Sprint 3 Daily Scrum](https://github.com/olgnbrn/flutter24_bootcamp/tree/main/Project_Management_Files/Sprint_3/Sprint3_Daily_Scrum)